MetaMask/vite-react-ts-eip-6963/README.md

 Immediately this tells me that EIP-6963's Multi Injected Provider Discovery proposal aims to introduce a different approach or method for **discovering and interacting with EIP-1193 providers (in this case, Ethereum wallet providers)** in contrast to the existing method relying on the `window.ethereum` object.

-As a developer with `window.ethereum` littered throughout my dapps and the UX issues around that object getting clobbered in a tag you're it kind of way, they have my attention.
+As a developer with `window.ethereum` littered throughout my dapps and the UX issues that come with the older approach, they have my attention.

-Hopefully this info has helped to frame our thining as we progress through the EIP.
+Hopefully this info has helped us to frame our thinking as we progress through the EIP and start to implement this much better way of detecting and connecting to wallets.

 ## Issues Predating EIP-6963

 In Ethereum decentralized applications (dApps), wallets traditionally expose their APIs using a JavaScript object known as 'the Provider.'
-The initial EIP created to standardize this interface was [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193), and conflicts have risen among different wallet implementations.
+The initial EIP created to standardize this interface was EIP-1193, and conflicts have risen among different wallet implementations.
 While EIP-1193 aimed to establish a common convention, the user experience suffered due to race conditions caused by wallets injecting their providers (clobbering) window's (Ethereum Object).
-This has been a huge criticism of Web3 UX and it's shortcomings around wallet onboarding and connection.
+This has been a huge criticism of Web3 UX and its shortcomings around wallet onboarding and connection.
 These race conditions resulted in multiple wallet extensions enabled in the same browser having conflicts, where the last injected provider typically took precedence.

+Before EIP-6963, we had an unofficial standard through EIP-1193.
+Before it, a common convention in Ethereum dApps was for wallets to expose their API via a JavaScript object in the web page called 'the Provider.'
+Historically, Provider implementations had exhibited conflicting interfaces and behaviors between wallets.
+EIP-1193 formalized an Ethereum Provider API to promote wallet interoperability.
+The API was designed to be minimal, event-driven, and agnostic of transport and RPC protocols, and easily extended by defining new RPC methods and message event types.
+Although it provided a common convention for wallets to expose their API, user experience still suffered as a wallet would inject its provider into your browser window (Ethereum Object), causing race conditions.
+Having multiple wallet extensions installed meant that the last one to inject its provider typically was the one that would be detected and available for use.

+EIP-5749 attempted to solve this issue with a window.evmprovider solution, and was a step in the right direction but ultimately was not adopted by enough wallets to solve our UX issue.
+This is where we end up with EIP 6963 bringing a standard to propose a way of doing Multi Injected Provider Discovery.

 ## What you need to know